 I approach these questions via the study of vagueness and indeterminacy.
 That approach comes from two angles.
 First, I ask whether vagueness and indeterminacy is a representational or a worldly phenomenon.
 (I believe it is the former.)
 Second, I ask what vagueness and indeterminacy can teach us about debates over realism regarding morality, ontology, fundamentality, etc. (I believe it can teach us quite a lot.)

 I have additional interests in metaethics, rational choice, epistemology (esp. formal), and philosophical logic.

 I grew up in Flint, Michigan and attended Columbia University in New York City where I studied economics and philosophy.
 After a brief stint in investment banking, I returned to my home state to pursue a PhD in Philosophy at the University of Michigan.
-I graduated in September 2016 and am currently an assistant professor at Ryerson University in Toronto.

-(forthcoming in Routledge Handbook on Metametaphysics)
+(published in Routledge Handbook on Metametaphysics)

 a discussion of the meta-ontological thesis of quantifier variance

 uses conceptual role semantics for moral terms to explain moral vagueness without ontic vagueness; responds to the argument in Schoenfield (2016) that moral vagueness is ontic vagueness

 proposes a view that mimics genuine metaphysical vagueness, according to which the term 'natural' and its cognates are vague and the source of the vagueness is semantic; shows the view rebuts an argument schema pervasive in metaphysics